-An aggregate of 3,700,000 shares are reserved for issuance under the 2008 Plan (subject to adjustments for stock splits and the like).
-Any award that is not a "full-value award" is counted against the aggregate share limit as one share for each share of Common Stock subject to such award and any award that is a "full-value award" is be counted against the aggregate share limit as 1.57 shares for each one share of Common Stock subject to such full-value award.
+An aggregate of 3,700,000 shares are currently authorized for issuance under the 2008 Plan (subject to adjustments for stock splits and the like).
+Any award that is not a "full-value award" is counted against the number of shares authorized for issuance under the 2008 Plan as one share for each share of common stock subject to such award and any award that is a "full-value award" is currently counted against the number of shares authorized for issuance under the 2008 Plan as 1.57 shares for each one share of common stock subject to such full-value award.
 "Full-value award" means any restricted stock award or other stock-based award with a per share price or per unit purchase price lower than 100% of fair market value on the date of grant.